 What Is a Roth IRA?

 A Roth IRA is a type of Individual Retirement Account (meaning it’s not employer-sponsored, like a 401(k) is).
-You can contribute up to $5,500 per year, and your contributions are made post-tax — that means you’ve already paid income tax on that money.
+You can contribute up to $5,500 for 2018 and $6,000 for 2019, and your contributions are made post-tax — that means you’ve already paid income tax on that money.

 The post-tax money part is an important benefit because your money grows tax-free and future withdrawals are also tax-free.
 Generally, the earlier you are in your career, the lower your income tax rate is.
 That means you may enjoy those tax-free withdrawals when you’re in a higher tax bracket later in life!